espruino/EspruinoDocs/tutorials/Quick Start.md

 Plugging in
 ----------

+<span style="color:red">Please check that there is no bare metal (including your desk!) near the board when you plug it in, as it could short it out.</span>

 * **Espruino Pico** - the Pico is designed to plug right into you computer's USB type A connector, or a USB extension lead.
 The components (not the text) should usually be facing upwards (so the 4 gold strips are facing the plastic in the USB socket).
 * **Original Espruino** - just plug the board in with a Micro USB cable and you're done.